Healthdirect Free Australian health advice you can count on.

 • The symptoms of staph skin infections can range from mild to serious.

-• In most cases you can avoid getting a staph skin infection through good hygiene.
+• In most cases, you can avoid getting a staph skin infection through good hygiene.

 What are staph skin infections?

-Examples of staph skin infections are
+Some examples of staph skin infections are:

 What are the symptoms of a staph skin infection?